matryoshka-model/matryoshka/README.md

 | [![Coveralls branch](https://img.shields.io/coveralls/matryoshka-model/matryoshka/master.svg?style=flat-square)](https://coveralls.io/r/matryoshka-model/matryoshka?branch=master) | [![Coveralls branch](https://img.shields.io/coveralls/matryoshka-model/matryoshka/develop.svg?style=flat-square)](https://coveralls.io/r/matryoshka-model/matryoshka?branch=develop) |

 Matryoshka is a lightweight framework that provides a standard and easy way to implement a model [service layer](http://martinfowler.com/eaaCatalog/serviceLayer.html).
-Its layered design aims to provide a strong seperation between the persistence and the rest of your application, whether the datagateway you need to use (i.e. Zend\Db, MongoCollection, an ORM, a REST client or anything else).
+Its layered design aims to provide a strong seperation between the persistence and the rest of your application, regardless of the datagateway you need to use (i.e. Zend\Db, MongoCollection, an ORM, a REST client or anything else).
 In order to work with Matryoshka, developers need just to setup services using its comprehensive configuration system and implement very simple [criteria](http://en.wikipedia.org/wiki/Criteria_Pattern) interfaces.
 Furthermore, a set of [wrapper](http://en.wikipedia.org/wiki/Wrapper_library) for common persistence systems are provided as separeted libraries.